google/skia/site/user/api/SkImage_Reference.md

   </tr>  <tr>    <td><a name="SkImage_MakeFromPicture_paint"> <code><strong>paint </strong></code> </a></td> <td>
 <a href="SkPaint_Reference#Paint">Paint</a> to apply transparency, filtering, and so on; may be nullptr</td>
   </tr>  <tr>    <td><a name="SkImage_MakeFromPicture_bitDepth"> <code><strong>bitDepth </strong></code> </a></td> <td>
-8 bit integer or 16 bit float: per component</td>
+8-bit integer or 16-bit float: per component</td>
   </tr>  <tr>    <td><a name="SkImage_MakeFromPicture_colorSpace"> <code><strong>colorSpace </strong></code> </a></td> <td>
 range of colors; may be nullptr</td>
   </tr>